JupiterOne-Archives/docs-old/guides/quickstart-search.md

 integrated with JupiterOne, from the Search for Anything landing page.
 There are three modes of search:

-1. **Ask questions** by entering any keywords to search across all packaged and saved questions.
+- **Ask questions** - you can enter any keywords to search across all packaged and saved questions.
-2. Perform a **full-text search** across all assets based on their property values.
+- **Full-text search** - an easy way to search across all assets based on their property values.
-3. Use the **JupiterOne query language (J1QL)** for detailed querying of assets and relationships
+- **JupiterOne query language (J1QL)** is best for detailed querying of assets and relationships.

 You can toggle results in four different display modes: **Table**, **Graph**, **Raw JSON**, or **Pretty JSON**.

-`!!! note`

-For performance reasons, search results are limited to return a maximum 250 items.
+**Note**: For performance reasons, search results are limited to return a maximum 250 items.
 If you believe something is missing from a large result set, try fine-tuning the query to generate more precise results.